-Sharing your knowledge and learnings about Postgres—or Postgres extensions like Citus)—is a useful way to give back to the community.
+Sharing your knowledge and learnings about Postgres—or Postgres extensions like the Citus database extension—is a useful way to give back to the community.
 Your talk can help other teams & projects learn from your successes (and mistakes) with Postgres.

 There are so many different types of Postgres talks, about things like:

 Whether your talk falls into one of the buckets above or some other bucket, by sharing your hard-won learnings you are making the Postgres ecosystem stronger.